 Back in the day people were like, “I read your blog all the time, I love the way you write,” and I’d look at them and laugh, and I’m like, “yo, I’m putting pictures up.”
 And, sure, with the blog and early Instagram I did write some long captions, but it wasn’t about why I liked the tweed with the collar with the tie.
 I was writing about what I was thinking or what the person said to me.
 It wasn’t really writing; I don’t consider myself a writer.
 So, when the publisher was like, “we’ve got to bring in captions,” I’m like, “captions?
 This guy’s shirt is worn in; it’s not worn out!”

 I dream of going back [to London].
 I love that place because I think that they invented menswear, even though I really don’t know what I’m talking about.
-I dream, I salivate, I fucking mentally masturbate to the Duke of Windsor, even though I don’t really know who he is; to the Prince of Wales, [even though] I don’t really know who he is.
-But what I do know is double-breasted, Prince of Wales plaids, and chequer, and tweed, and the countryside, and getting dressed in tweed just to shoot a fucking gun.
+I dream [about] the Duke of Windsor, even though I don’t really know who he is [and] the Prince of Wales, [even though] I don’t really know who he is.
+But what I do know is double-breasted, Prince of Wales plaids, and cheque, and tweed, and the countryside, and getting dressed in tweed just to shoot a fucking gun.
 And the cuffs, and the footwear, and Northampton, or wherever the hard bottom shoe was invented.
 I love all that.